Overview

 Erythropoietin (EPO): PV is characterized by low EPO levels in the blood, which occur when the body downregulates intrinsic erythropoietin production in response to the JAK2 mutation.

-JAK2 Mutation Testing: Most PV cases test positive for this mutation, uncommon in secondary polycythemia.
+JAK2 Mutation Testing: Most PV cases test positive for this mutation, which is uncommon in secondary polycythemia.
 This test helps to distinguish PV from other causes of elevated red blood cell counts.

 These polycythemia blood test results can help physicians monitor iron levels and adapt treatment to maintain balanced red blood cell production while avoiding iron deficiency.